Woman’s Biggest Husband Is The Moon

 “Maybe I contributed to it.
 Maybe he felt he had to get more and more intense as each girl rejected him.”

 “You didn’t reject him.
 You wanted a different kind of relationship.
 Better.”
-I explain patiently, but my mind is filling with numb prostitutes, wet kohl turning cheeks into a ruined charcoal sketch.
+I explain patiently, but my vision was filling with numb prostitutes, wet kohl turning cheeks into a ruined charcoal sketch.
 I’m sure there are people this creep can never apologise to.
 In fact, I imagine the email itself as a ploy to see which fool would reply, say she forgave him and found his quest for atonement heartening.
-The bastard would enter into correspondence, suggest a rendezvous, happy that he now had his hands on the ultimate acquiescent female.
+The bastard would slowly enter into correspondence, suggest a rendezvous, happy that he had his hands on the ultimate acquiescent female.

 Michelle seems mature for her age.
 It may not be exciting, but she comes across as a generous spirit.
 She has the calmness of someone with a solid base, out of town.
 Something she can always go back to.
 She works in finance too, in personnel.

 “Well, I replied, and told him that I found his apology brave.”
-To be honest, if there’d been a fireside I would have begun gazing into it.
+To be honest, if there’d been a fireside I would have started to gaze into it.
 We’d met in a French bistro chain, with chain décor and chain faces on short-stay staff.
 Neither of us hungry.
-We’ve been poking at cake.
+We’d been poking at cake.
 “We met up, in fact.”

-I welcome the arrival of a text message which illuminates my phone and take the opportunity to distract myself.
+The arrival of a text message, which illuminates my phone and gives me the opportunity to distract myself.
 “And had you?
 Had you contributed to his, um, lifestyle?”

 “He looked so sad and earnest.
 I found myself apologising too.”
 The serenity of Michelle’s voice has become an irritating drone.
 It strikes me somewhere in the mid-brain, like a dull knife.